 End-to-end neural diarization (EEND) with self-attention \cite{fujita2019end} is one of the approaches that aim to model the joint speech activity of multiple speakers.
-They integrate voice activity and overlap detection with speaker tracking in end-to-end fashion.
-Moreover, it directly minimizes diarization errors and has demonstrated excellent diarization accuracy on two-speaker telephone conversation data.
+It integrates voice activity and overlap detection with speaker tracking in end-to-end fashion.
+Moreover, it directly minimizes diarization errors and has demonstrated excellent diarization accuracy on two-speaker telephone conversations.
 However, EEND as originally formulated is limited to a fixed number of speakers because the output dimension of the neural network needs to be prespecified.
-Several methods have been recently proposed to overcome the limitations of EEND.
+Several methods have been proposed recently to overcome the limitations of EEND.
 One approach uses a speaker-wise chain rule to decode a speaker-specific speech activity iteratively conditioned on previously estimated speech activities \cite{fujita2020neural}.
-Another approach proposes an encoder-decoder based attractor calculation \cite{horiguchi2020end}.
+Another approach proposes an encoder/decoder-based attractor calculation \cite{horiguchi2020end}.
 The embeddings of multiple speakers are accumulated over the time course of the audio input, and then disentangled one-by-one, for speaker identity assignment by speech frame.
-However, all those state-of-art EEND methods only work in an offline manner, which means that the complete recording must be available before diarization output is generated.
+However, all these state-of-the-art EEND methods only work in an offline manner, which means that the complete recording must be available before diarization output is generated.
 This makes their application impractical for settings where potentially long multi-speaker recordings need to be processed incrementally (in streaming fashion).

-In this study, we propose a novel method to perform EEND in a blockwise \textit{online} fashion so we can track speaker identity with low latency soon after new audio arrives, without much degradation in accuracy compared to the offline system.
-We utilize the incremental Transformer encoder where we attend to only its left contexts and ignore its right contexts to enable blockwise online processing.
+In this study, we propose a novel method to perform EEND in a blockwise \textit{online} fashion so that speaker identities are tracked with low latency soon after new audio arrives, without much degradation in accuracy compared to the offline system.
+We utilize the incremental Transformer encoder, where we attend to only its left contexts and ignore its right contexts, thus enabling blockwise online processing.
 Furthermore, the incremental Transformer encoder uses block-level recurrence in the hidden states to carry over information block by block, reducing computation time while attending to previous blocks.
-To our knowledge, this is the first paper that uses the incremental Transformer encoder with block-level recurrence to enable online speaker diarization.
+To our knowledge, ours is the first method that uses the incremental Transformer encoder with block-level recurrence to enable online speaker diarization.